Standard conjectures for abelian fourfolds: Abelian varieties over finite fields

 Now, by Proposition \ref{primadecomposizione}(\ref{decomposizioneL}), the motives $M_{I} \in \CHM (k)_{L}$ are of rank one hence, by Proposition \ref{motivisupersingolari}, the above dimension is either zero or one.
 This implies the equality in part (\ref{generatoalgebrico}).
 The rest of part (\ref{generatoalgebrico}) follows from Proposition \ref{motivisupersingolari} as well.

 For part (\ref{generatolefschetz}), the proof just goes as part (\ref{generatoalgebrico}) as all the properties of motives and algebraic classes that we used hold true for Lefschetz motives and Lefschetz classes by \cite[p.
-640]{Milnelef}. \end{proof} \begin{remark} The previous proposition is not accessible if one replaces numerical with homological equivalence.
+640]{Milnelef}. \end{proof} \begin{remark} The previous proposition is not accessible if one replaces numerical with homological equivalence as it is not known that homological equivalence commutes with extension of scalars.
 One finds the same issues in \cite{Clozel}.
-This is the crucial reason why the main results in this paper are in the setting of numerical equivalence. \end{remark} \begin{theorem}[{\cite[Theorem 2]{TateBour}}] For any CM-structure $B$ for $A$ (Definition \ref{definitionCM}), the pair $(A,B)$ lifts to characteristic zero.
-More precisely there exists a $p$-adic field $K$ with ring of integers $W$ whose residue field $k'$ is a finite extension of $k$, and there is an abelian scheme $\mathcal{A}$ over $W$ such that $B\hookrightarrow \End^0(\mathcal{A})$ and $\mathcal{A}\times_W k$ is isogenous to $A \times_k k'.$ \end{theorem}
+This is the crucial reason for which the main results in this paper are in the setting of numerical equivalence. \end{remark} \begin{theorem}[{\cite[Theorem 2]{TateBour}}] For any CM-structure $B$ for $A$ (Definition \ref{definitionCM}), the pair $(A,B)$ lifts to characteristic zero.
+More precisely there exists a $p$-adic field $K$ with ring of integers $W$ whose residue field $k'$ is a finite extension of $k$, and there is an abelian scheme $\mathcal{A}$ over $W$ together with an embedding $B\hookrightarrow \End^0(\mathcal{A})$, such that $\mathcal{A}\times_W k'$ is isogenous to $A \times_k k'$ (and the isogeny is $B$-equivariant). \end{theorem}

+\begin{corollary} There exists a polarization on the abelian scheme $\mathcal{A}$ for which the CM-structure is $*$-stable \end{corollary} \begin{proof} Consider the decomposition $\mathcal{A}= \mathcal{A}_1\times \cdots \times \mathcal{A}_t $ in product CM simple abelian schemes given from the choice of the CM-structure (Definition \ref{definitionCM}).
+Choose the polarization to be the product of a polarization on each factor.
+The statement then reduces to the case when $\mathcal{A}$ is simple and it is enough to check it on the generic fiber, hence in characteristic zero.
+On the other hand the endomorphism algebra of a simple CM abelian variety in characteristic zero cannot be bigger than the CM-structure itself \cite[\S 22]{MumfordTata}, hence the $*$-stability is automatic. \end{proof}

 \begin{corollary} The decompositions of $\mathfrak{h}(A \times_k k')$ in Proposition \ref{primadecomposizione} lift to decompositions of $\mathfrak{h}(\mathcal{A})\in \CHM (W)$.
 Moreover, if the CM-structure of $A$ is $*$-stable (and if the polarisation lifts as well) then the orthogonality statement in Proposition \ref{primadecomposizione} holds true in $ \CHM (W)$ as well. \end{corollary}